Generic Priligy from Canada (Dapoxetine): Indications, Dosages, Cautions

 Dosages

-Priligy can be taken with or without food.
-Initially, the recommended dose is 30 mg, to be taken three hours before the intended sexual activity.
-The dosage may be increased to 60 mg based on the medication’s effectiveness.
+You can take Priligy with or without food.
+The initial suggested dose is 30 mg, taken approximately three hours prior to anticipated sexual activity.
+Depending on its effectiveness, the dose can be adjusted to 60 mg.
 However, it is important to note that Priligy should not be taken every day on a continuous basis.
-Once at least 6 doses have been taken, the benefits of continuing to use the medication should be weighed against the potential risks associated with its frequent usage.
+After taking it for at least six times, you should evaluate the benefits of continued use against the potential risks of frequent dosing.

 Side effects